Imcheon Lee clan

-The Imcheon Lee clan (Korean: 임천 이씨; Hanja: 林川 李氏) is one of the Korean clans.
+The Imcheon Lee clan (Korean: 임천 이씨; Hanja: 林川 李氏) is a Korean clan.
 Their bon-gwan is in Buyeo County, South Chungcheong Province.
-According to the census in 2000, the number of members was 704.
-Their founder was Yi Hyeon.
+According to the census in 2000, the number of members in South Korea was 704.
+Their founder was Yi Hyŏn.
 He was an Uighur and was naturalized at the end of the Goryeo Dynasty.
-After visiting Nanking as an interpreter for Goryeo, he was given territories in Imcheon as a reward, and began the Imcheon Yi clan.
+After visiting Nanjing as an interpreter for Goryeo, he was given territories in Imcheon as a reward, and began the Imcheon Lee clan.